![]() |

 irq | The IRQ object that shall be bound. |

-thread | Thread object that shall be bound to this Irq. |
+thread | Thread object this Irq shall be bound to. |

 cfg | Architecture specific interrupt configuration. |